MeadowlarkDAW/fixed-resample/README.md

 An easy to use crate for resampling at a fixed ratio.

 It supports resampling in both realtime and in non-realtime applications, and also includes a handy spsc ring buffer type that automatically resamples the input stream to match the output stream when needed.
-Input/output buffers can be either interleaved or deinterleaved.

 This crate uses [Rubato](https://github.com/henquist/rubato) internally.